Market-based Programming for WASH in Emergencies

 Roll Out

-The German WASH Network has decided to support the implementation of the GWC training with kind support of the Federal Foreign Office of Germany.
-The German Toilet Organization and Malteser International organised two online trainings in 2020/2021 and will organize and co-facilitate the upcoming face to face training for the Africa regions.
+The German WASH Network has decided to support the Global WASH Cluster in the implementation of the training with kind support of the Federal Foreign Office of Germany.
+The German Toilet Organization and Malteser International will organize and co-facilitate two in-person trainings in 2023 for the Western-Africa and the MENA regions.

-Please note: the next training will be held as a presence training in Abuja, Nigeria.
+Please note: the upcoming training will be held as a in-person trainings.
 If you are interested in participating in the online distance learning course on MBP for WASH in Emergencies, please find more information on UNICEF Agora.

 Location Host Date Language Application Deadline Application Form